Battle of Kamdesh: Kamdesh base origins

 In 2006, Allied commanders identified the Kamdesh area to be key to denying anti-coalition militia the required access to supply lines crossing into and out of nearby Pakistan.
-This strategy depended upon extending government control by building and maintaining Provincial Reconstruction Team bases.
+This strategy depended upon extending government control by building and maintaining Provincial Reconstruction Team (PRT) bases.
 The Allies hoped that extending these bases into Nuristan, one of the most remote and isolated eastern provinces in Afghanistan, they could demonstrate to the entire Afghan population the government's credibility and power.
 These bases were a key element of the American counterinsurgency strategy.

 Colonel John W. Nicholson Jr., Commander of the 3rd Infantry Brigade Combat Team of the 10th Mountain Division, had observed that Kamdesh was located at a point where three of the valley systems from the Pakistan border in the north converged.
 Nicholson and officers of his command believed that much of the flow of weapons and troops from Pakistan could be stopped at Kamdesh.
 Gul Mohammed Khan, the government administrator for Kamdesh District, lived at the intersection of the Landay-Sin and Darreh Ye Kushtoz rivers.
 These valley and road intersections combined with the political leadership in the area inspired the positioning of the Nuristan PRT.

 The Nuristan Provincial Reconstruction Team base was strongly recommended by Nuristani Province Governor Tamim Nuristani.
 On July 20, 2006, 2:00 am all of Cherokee Company and one platoon from Able Troop, 3-71 Cavalry Squadron entered the area in two CH-47 Chinook helicopters on Landing Zone Warheit, a cornfield on a ridge near Kamdesh, under command of Lieutenant Colonel Howard to garrison the area.
 The camp was constructed by 3-71 Cavalry, 10th Mountain Division, (Reconnaissance, Surveillance, and Target Acquisition) in the summer of 2006 and was manned by their ABLE Troop element until June 2007.

 The area had not been invaded by any conventional US forces prior to 3-71 Cavalry's takeover, although Special Operations forces operated in the area on a very limited basis.
 The camp was originally constructed to be a Provincial Reconstruction Team outpost, called PRT Kamdesh, but due to extremely high levels of fighting in the area it remained a fire base instead of a PRT.
 In December 2006, it was renamed Camp Keating after the death of ABLE Troop 3-71 Cavalry 10th Mountain Division's Executive Officer Benjamin Keating, who died November 26, 2006, in a vehicle accident while conducting combat operations south of the camp.
 3-71 Cavalry conducted many successful combat missions in the area surrounding the camp and repelled various attacks on the base.